randerson9/earthquake-proj/README.md

 # Project Specifics
-## Technologies used on top of Angular
+## Technologies used in addition to Angular

 * Node.js -- v10.16.3